 - occupied or used by a tenant or intended to be occupied or used by a tenant.

 Agricultural tenancies can be used for grazing, dairying, pig farming, poultry farming, viticulture, orcharding, bee-keeping, horticulture, growing of vegetables or other crops of any kind, forestry, or any combination of these activities.

 Agricultural tenancies can involve:

-The basis of a sharefarming agreement is the owner supplying the land and assets, but often not the machinery.
-The sharefarmer provides the labour, expertise, fertiliser if necessary, the machinery and the marketing.
+A sharefarming agreement is when the owner supplies the land and assets, and the sharefarmer provides the labour, expertise, fertiliser if necessary, the machinery and the marketing.

 The appeal in this type of agreement is that the owner of the land benefits from receiving income for no work.
 If the season or prices are bad, the share farmer as well as the owner will suffer a reduction in income.

-Tenants and land owners have the right to have the terms of the tenancy agreement put into writing.
-The use of written agreements by tenants and owners is strongly encouraged.
-This is because the greater clarity and certainty they provide can help prevent disputes arising during the tenancy.
+Tenants and landowners have the right to have the terms of the tenancy agreement put into writing.
+The use of written agreements by tenants and owners is strongly encouraged to prevent disputes arising during the tenancy.

-If the parties cannot agree on the terms, either party may apply to the NSW Civil and Administrative Tribunal (NCAT) to have the terms of the tenancy determined.
+If everyone cannot agree on the terms, you can apply to the NSW Civil and Administrative Tribunal to have the terms of the tenancy determined.

 There are situations where a tenant can make improvements to a farm with or without the owner’s consent.